Thursday, May 1, 2025

 On Sunday, it rose from a Sermon.
 Romans 12:1-3 says this.
 "I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
 2 Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect."

 I learned that the word "transformed" in verse two comes from the Greek word, "metamorphoō."
 The definition says this.
 1) to change into another form, to transform, to transfigure.
-I learned through Sundays teaching that this exact word is only used 3 other times in the original translation of Scripture.
+This word is only used three other times in the original translation of Scripture.
 It is used twice in Matthew when he speaks of the "transfiguration" of Jesus, and once in 2nd Corinthians 3:18 when it says that we are "changed" into the same image from Glory to Glory.

-It was when Dr. Veenker began to give examples that the murky thing began to rise.
+Dr. Veenker began to give examples.
+That's when it surfaced, this murky idea that I hadn't been able to name.
 Scripture says that by the renewal of our minds, we are to metamorphose.
 To change into another form.

-There is a journey to this road of transformation.
-It does not happen over-night.
-We are, however, called to walk it just the same.
+I know there is a journey down and to this road of transformation and that it does not happen over-night.
+But we are, however, called to walk it just the same.

-Are you ready to be changed and made new?
-To be transfigured like Jesus?
+So... are you ready to be changed and made new?
+To be transfigured?

 No comments: